-- e.
-Convening parties to consider and develop intergovernmental agreements (IGA) for SMM initiatives; - f.
-Setting performance goals and/or level-of-service standards for all countyowned SMM facilities, programs, or operations; - g.
-Planning for zero waste and SMM using applicable criteria (see Goal 3 for criteria), data on waste generation, population and waste trends; land use constraints; and in the context of the Comprehensive Plan and the county's goals and values (e.g., addressing the use of landfills in adjacent counties monitoring lifespan and status of these landfills); - h.
-Structuring responsible financing mechanisms for SMM (see SMM Policy 2.4); - i.
+- d.
+Providing oversight and regulation of private, public, and non-profit sector collection, processing, management, and end-marketing of discarded, recyclable, compostable, and reusable materials; - e.
+Convening appropriate parties to consider and develop intergovernmental agreements (IGA) for SMM initiatives; - f.
+Setting performance goals and level-of-service standards for all county-owned SMM facilities, programs, or operations; - g.
+Planning for zero waste and SMM using applicable criteria (see Goal 3 for criteria), data on waste generation, population, and waste trends; land use constraints; and in the context of the Comprehensive Plan and the county's goals and values (e.g., addressing the use of landfills in adjacent counties monitoring lifespan and status of these landfills); - h.
+Structuring responsible financing mechanisms for SMM facilities (see SMM Policy 2.04); - i.
 Clearly defining the management and operational roles of county staff and the guidance and input roles of the county's Resource Conservation Advisory Board (see Goal 5).